mayembe-martin/software_architecture_schedules/README.md

         - Viewing TimeTable
         - Viewing course Info

-    The auxiliar features are those features that are not esential for the system to be implemented, and becasue of that there is only a explanation of their function
+    The auxiliar features are those features that are not esential for the system to be implemented, and because of that there is only an explanation of their function

 2. FeatureToModules.drawio file.
-Here, the core features that were breaked down in the features&responsabilities file are put in a Layered architecture, divided in 3 main layers: Presentation, Businness and Technnical.
+Here, the core features that were broken down in the features&responsabilities file are put in a Layered architecture, divided in 3 main layers: Presentation, Businness and Technnical.
 In this architecture, the responsabilities are placed in one of these 3 layers, and modules are created based on the closeness and connection between responsabilities.

-3.
+3. C4.dsl file.
+This file sums up the C4 design of all the system, including the L1, L2 & each features' L3 diagrams, along with the deployment diagrams.